catmengi/DynamicRPC/README.md

+TCP IO is VERY buggy right now, it have A LOT OF MEMORY LEAKS.
+I think i should rewrite TCP in future to fix this

 DynamicRPC is a RPC framework that dont uses IDL and support argument-sync beetwen client a server

 **most APIs are documentated in drpc_*.h headers**